debops/debops/docs/pki-realms.rst

   Certificate Authority.
 To do this, you need to provide a special :file:`script` file, which will be executed with a set of environment variables.
-This can be used to request a certificate from an external CA, like Active Directory or FreeIPA, or download a signed certificate from an external location.
+This can be used to request a certificate from an external CA, like Active Directory or FreeIPA, or download a certificate from an external location.

   An alternative is to provide an already signed :file:`cert.pem` file and optionally the :file:`intermediate.pem` and :file:`root.pem` files.

 :file:`internal/`
-  This directory is used by the internal ``debops.pki`` Certificate Authority to transfer certificate requests as well as signed certificates.
+  This directory is used by the internal ``debops.pki`` Certificate Authority to transfer certificate requests as well as certificates.

 If the internal CA is disabled either globally for a host, or for a particular PKI realm, an alternative directory, :file:`selfsigned/` will be created.
 It